What is osteoradionecrosis?

 What can you do?

-Before you have radiation to the mouth area, a dentist will do an in-depth exam of the mouth and teeth.
+Before you have radiation to the mouth area, a dentist will do an in-depth exam of your mouth and teeth.
 Your provider will suggest a dentist that you should go to.
 This dentist should know how to take care of patients with head and neck cancers.
 Any teeth that could become a problem in the future should be removed.
 Before you start radiation you should be doing frequent mouth care.
 Fluoride treatments should be used.
 This should also be done after treatment to stop infection.

 Your risk of ORN will never go away.
 You should first speak with your radiation oncologist about any dental work.
 Having a tooth removed could cause trauma to the jaw bone which can worsen ORN and cause infection.